Larry-Cui/notebook/docs/immigration/860/ICL860week4.md

         - Political opinion
     - Failure to rebut the **presumption of state protection** or to show the absence of **an internal flight alternative** are common grounds for rejecting refugee protection claims.
     - Once more, *Ward* is a crucial case on state protection, as are *Hinzman* and *Flores & Carillo*.
 Meanwhile, *Thirunavukkarasu* is a leading case setting out the test for determining whether there is an internal flight alternative.
+    - Rule 11 of the RPD Rules states:
+        - The claimant must provide acceptable documents **establishing their identity and other elements of the claim**.
+A claimant who does not provide acceptable documents must explain why they did not provide the documents and what steps they took to obtain them.
+    - Proving the Case: Francisco Ramírez López.
+Please check out this [sample answer](https://drive.google.com/file/d/1HldLcDAzcAiHXlttdhNP9RyYQ7p-1kOI/view?usp=sharing){:target="\_blank"}.

 ## Quizzes